Yandex Cloud

 • Make sure the database uses an SSL certificate signed by a SSL certificate authority.
 You will not be able to create a connection in DataLens if the database uses a self-signed SSL certificate.

-• Grant database access to the following DataLens IP ranges (/ is followed by subnet mask length):
+• Grant database access to the following DataLens IP ranges (/ is followed by the subnet mask length):

 ipv4